 Part 5.
-General Electives - Including Bachelor of Arts Degree 8-14 Credits
+General Electives - Including Bachelor of Arts Degree 8-12 Credits

-Students may select 6-8 credits of the same foreign language (may include Ancient Languages or American Sign Language) and 5-13 credits of general electives (for a total of 124 credits in the degree program) to earn a Bachelor of Arts Degree.
+Students select 8-12 credits of general electives (for a total of 124 credits in the degree program) to earn a Bachelor of Arts Degree.

 Interdisciplinary Studies

 An Interdisciplinary Studies major allows a student to meet his or her career goals, or plans for graduate school or seminary, by selecting two complementary "fields" of study.
 These two fields together provide a broad, unique, integrated background to learning.
 Students will be advised by a faculty member from the department sponsoring their Field 1 program.